wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 *   (1) No society shall hereafter be registered under this Act in a name that---

-    *   (a) is identical with that of any other building society, or of a company carrying on business in New Zealand (whether registered in New Zealand or not), or of any other body corporate established or registered in New Zealand under any Act, or so nearly resembles that name as to be calculated to deceive, except where that other society or company or body corporate, as the case may be, signifies its consent in such manner as the Registrar requires, and the Registrar is satisfied that registration of the society in the proposed name will not be contrary to the public interest; or
+    *   (a) is identical with that of any other building society, or of a company carrying on business in New Zealand (whether registered in New Zealand or not), or of any other body corporate established or registered in New Zealand under any Act, or so nearly resembles that name as to be calculated to deceive, except where that other society or company or body corporate, as the case may be, signifies its consent in such manner as the Registrar requires, and the Registrar is satisfied that registration of the society in the proposed name will not be contrary to the public interest.

     *   (b) \[Repealed\]